sanghosuh/eyescort/README.md

 # EYEscort
 This package includes source code for Android applications, **EYEscort** and **EYEscort_guidance**.

-EYEscort is a beacon-driven navigation system for people with visual impairment.
-It helps them cross road without crosswalk diversion.

 EYEscort
 ---------------
 **EYEscort** is a beacon-driven navigation system for people with visual impairment with specific goal of helping them cross road without crosswalk diversion.